-- A letter requesting the organization responsible principal(s), or responsible individual(s) be removed from the TEXSL. - Corrective action that includes: - An approvable CAD: The organization, responsible principal(s), or responsible individual(s) must submit an approvable CAD outlining the actions that will be taken, or have been taken, to correct the serious deficiency(ies) that resulted in the placement on the TEXSL.
+- Documentation that provides evidence that the serious deficiencies have been fully corrected, which may include: - An approvable CAD: The organization, responsible principal(s), or responsible individual(s) must submit an approvable CAD outlining the actions that will be taken, or have been taken, to correct the serious deficiency(ies) that resulted in the placement on the TEXSL.
 This must contain new information that has not been previously submitted to TDA and rejected.
 If TDA rejects the CAD, this action cannot be appealed. - O Any outstanding audits: If the serious deficiency includes failure to submit an acceptable audit, the organization must submit an audit that complies with the Single Audit (as set forth in 2 CFR Part 200) requirements that were in effect at the time the audit was originally due.
-Corrective action must also include a plan to address any deficiencies identified in the audit. - o All outstanding funds owed: If the organization has an outstanding debt due to a previous SFSP claim, adjusted claim, advance overpayment, audit finding, or any other action resulting in a debt, the debt must be repaid.
-This includes debts that may not be part of the original serious deficiency. - One of the following: - An explanation, setting forth detailed, objective, verifiable facts, indicating why the principal(s) or individual(s) identified as being responsible for the serious deficiency(ies) should now be eligible to participate in the SFSP, if the person or persons are requesting removal from the TEXSL. - A statement that the principal(s) identified as being responsible for the serious deficiency(ies) are no longer principals in the organization, if they are not included in the request for removal from the TEXSL. - A statement that the individual(s) identified as being responsible for the serious deficiency(ies) do not perform any task related to the SFSP, or are no longer employed by the organization, if they are not included in the request for removal from the TEXSL.
+Corrective action must also include a plan to address any deficiencies identified in the audit.